OpenNWP/EFS/README.md

 The general purpose of the EFS is to

-* call the `obs_collector` of GAME-DA to download observations from the latest analysis time window,
+* call the `obs_collector` of real2GAME to download the latest analysis of another model,
-* call GAME-DA for data assimilation,
+* call real2GAME for interpolating the downloaded data to the model grid,
 * run GAME,
 * execute the plot scripts of GAME to produce visual products,
 * manage uploading the data to a website and removing old data.